Kolonaki, Athens: A Local’s Guide to Athens’ Most Exclusive District

 The square of Filiki Eteria marks the beating heart of Kolonaki.
 It takes its name from a secret organization that was known as “Society of friends” that was founded by three Greek men in Odessa in 1814 in an attempt to overthrow the ruling Ottoman Turks and create a new independent Greek state.

-The various coffee shops that encircle the square make a great place to sit and watch the world go by with a croissant or a crumbling slice of spanakopita.
+The various coffee shops and cafes that encircle the square make a great place to sit and watch the world go by with a croissant or a crumbling slice of spanakopita or a refreshing Greek salad.
 The nearby Platia Dexameni is a great place to go for lunch and takes its name from an ancient cistern that sits beneath the surface and was created by the Roman Emperor Hadrian as a water supply for all of Athens.

 Strolling down the streets of Panepistimio and Akadamias offers the opportunity to admire some of the best architecture in the area, while the best designer and independent boutique shops can be found on Voukourestiou and Amerikis streets.
 Panepistimio in particular is interesting as it is home to a famous group of well-designed buildings known as the Athenian trilogy.

-The first grand residences started being constructed in Kolonaki in the 19th century after the Royal Palace of Athens (now the Greek parliament building) was built.
+The first grand residences started being constructed in Kolonaki in the 19th century after the Royal Palace of Athens (now the Greek parliament building) was built, reflecting the area’s appreciation for fine dining and Mediterranean cuisine.
 Following its completion, aristocrats and noble Greek families began to construct sprawling mansions close to the palace.
 It was a desirable postcode to have back then and it still is now.

 Museums in Kolonaki Athens